 Local celebrity Bernard the Magician will delight all ages, and he may even call upon a member of the audience!

-Danceability has been a part of our festivities for many years, and are continuously a crowd pleaser.
+Danceability has been a part of our festivities for many years, and is continuously a crowd pleaser.
 They will perform several numbers on Canada Day.

 The Saint John Chinese Cultural group will perform multi-cultural dancing, singing, and instrumental numbers during opening ceremonies, featuring the infamous Lion Dance.